yanrongzhang1/cookie-clicker/README.md

-# cookie-clicker
+# Cookie-clicker
-A automated cookie-clicker that use selenium webdriver to click cookies on "https://orteil.dashnet.org/experiments/cookie/" and check for upgrades every 5 seconds and buy the most expensive upgrade that allowed.
+This is an automated cookie-clicker that uses Selenium WebDriver to click cookies on "https://orteil.dashnet.org/experiments/cookie/" continuously.
+It checks for upgrades every 5 seconds and purchases the most expensive available upgrade.
 # Requirments
-selenuim installed.
+Selenium is installed.
 # Usage instructions
-## Set the length of intervals (default is 5 seconds ) and length of the game (default is 5 minutes)
+ -  Set the interval length (default: 5 seconds) and the game duration (default: 5 minutes) in cookie.py.
-## Python cookie.py
+ - Run the script with: python cookie.py
-## CPS (click per second) is printed out in the terminal
+ - CPS (Clicks Per Second) will be displayed in the terminal after the timeout.